microfossil/particle-classification-onnx/README.md

 ## Installation

-Softwares / packages be installed:
+Softwares / packages be installed on your Raspberry Pi 5 board:

 Install python packages: